Excel-projects/Excel-Favorites/README.md

 <a id="user-content-camera" class="anchor" href="#camera" aria-hidden="true"> </a>
 #### Excel Camera(Button)

+  - The camera tool allows you to take a snapshot of any selected range of data, table, or graph, and paste it as a linked picture.
+The pasted snapshot can be formatted and resized using picture tools.
+They can be copied and pasted into Word and PowerPoint documents as well.

 <a id="user-content-snip" class="anchor" href="#snip" aria-hidden="true"> </a>
 #### Snipping Tool (Button)

 <img src="Images/ReadMe/snipping_tool.png" alt="snipping_tool" />

+  - Capture all or part of your PC screen, add notes, save the snip, or email it from the Snipping Tool window.
+You can capture any of the following types of snips:
+    - Free-form snip.
+Draw a free-form shape around an object.
+    - Rectangular snip.
+Drag the cursor around an object to form a rectangle.
+    - Window snip.
+Select a window, such as a browser window or dialog box, that you want to capture.
+    - Full-screen snip.
+Capture the entire screen.

 <a id="user-content-psr" class="anchor" href="#psr" aria-hidden="true"> </a>
 #### Problem Step Recorder (Button)

 <img src="Images/ReadMe/problem_steps_recorder.png" alt="psr" />

+  - Steps Recorder (called Problems Steps Recorder in Windows 7), is a program that helps you troubleshoot a problem on your device by recording the exact steps you took when the problem occurred.
+You can then send this record to a support professional to help them diagnose the problem.

 <a id="user-content-options" class="anchor" href="#options" aria-hidden="true"> </a>
 ###	Options (Group)